buildpacks/spec/platform.md

 ### Mixins

-A mixin name MUST only be defined by a stack author and MUST be unique to a given stack.
+A mixin name MUST only be defined by the author of its corresponding stack.
+A mixin name MUST always be used to specify the same set of changes.

 A platform MAY support any number of mixins for a given stack in order to support application code or buildpacks that require those mixins.

-Mixin modifications SHOULD be restricted to the addition of operating system software packages that are regularly patched with strictly backwards-compatible security fixes.
+Changes introduced by mixins SHOULD be restricted to the addition of operating system software packages that are regularly patched with strictly backwards-compatible security fixes.
-However, mixin modifications MAY consist of any changes that follow the [Compatibility Guarantees](#compatibility-guarantees).
+However, mixins MAY consist of any changes that follow the [Compatibility Guarantees](#compatibility-guarantees).

 ## Buildpacks

 ### Buildpacks Directory Layout

-The buildpacks directory MUST contain unarchived buildpack blobs such that:
+The buildpacks directory MUST contain unarchived buildpacks such that:

 - Each top-level directory is a buildpack ID.
-- Each second-level directory is a buildpack version which is a symlink to a blob or subdirectory inside of a blob containing that buildpack version.
+- Each second-level directory is a buildpack version.

 ## Security Considerations